Paid Call for Submissions for Personal Essays by Humans About the Human Experience (No AI Writing Allowed)

 There are 5 important notes we’re including at the top before diving into the specifics of what we’re looking for.

-1. We only accept submissions directly from Open Secrets subscribers (free or paid).
+1. We only accept submissions directly from Open Secrets subscribers (free or paid), except for the food insecurity call for submissions above.
 Your submission must be made from the email address you use to subscribe.
 Authors previously published at Open Secrets are welcome to submit but we prioritize publishing writers we haven’t worked with before.

-2. We intend to keep this call for submissions open until September 30, 2025, but check this post before submitting as this call may close early if all our available slots become full or if we receive an influx of AI submissions (see note 5).
+2. Sheck this post before submitting as this call may close early if all our available slots become full or if we receive an influx of AI submissions (see note 5).

 3. Due to time constraints, we don’t confirm receipt of submission and will only respond to submissions we are interested in publishing.
 If we are interested in your essay, you’ll hear from us within two months of submission (for instance, if you submit an essay on August 1, if you haven’t heard back by September 30, your essay was not accepted for publication).
-A writer may submit 1 regular essay and 1 Object-ives essay during this submission period ending September 30, 2025.
+A writer may submit a maximum of 1 Hobbies essay and 1 Object-ives essay during this submission period ending November 30, 2025.

 5. We do not accept submissions in which generative AI (artificial intelligence) has been used to write the essay.
 We publish personal essays by humans about the intricacies of human lives.
 During past open submission periods, we’ve received numerous clearly AI-written essays, which are notable for their lack of originality, awkward verbiage, and banal ideas and conclusions.